wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 wp_initialize_site is an action that is fired when a new site is created.
 This is useful if you want to perform actions when a new site is created, for example if you wanted to assign a custom top level domain to a sub site.

+## Developing for sites in a network

+When you are rendering any content in the scope of a site on the network, WordPress core is clever enough to know that you are working inside the scope of that site.
+This means that any functions that you use to retrieve information, such as get_bloginfo, get_option, get_posts, or get_post_meta, and any functions you might use to add or update information, like update_option, wp_insert_post or update_post_meta, will get, add or update the correct tables for the site that you are currently working with.
+Additionally, if you use functions like register_post_type or register_taxonomy, these will be registered for the current site only.

 ## Developing themes and child themes

 Generally themes and child themes work exactly the same on a multisite network as they do on a single site.
 Once a theme or child theme is network activated, it can be activated on any single site on the network.